afandiadib/anaconda-docker/README.md

 My personalized miniconda package.
 Softwares included are for biomolecular dynamics studies.
 I used jupyter notebook most of the time and used ipython for automation.

-There are two version available: nouveau and nvidia-supported container.
+There are two version available: mesa and nvidia-supported container.
 You need to install nvidia driver and nvidia-docker2 on your host to use the nvidia-supported container.

 To download the container:
 ```
 docker pull afandiadib/conda:nvidia
-docker pull afandiadib/conda:nouveau
+docker pull afandiadib/conda:mesa
 ```

 To run jupyter notebook, I create a bash script as follow: